 You have spent hours shooting, editing and perfecting your video.
 You upload it to YouTube and the thousands of views you anticipated do not even come close.
 What went wrong?

 SEO for blogs and websites is integral in getting page views, but did you know the same is true for your video content?
-Video SEO is different from the SEO that you may be used to on your site.
-Here I will break down how to provide the proper SEO techniques for your YouTube videos to ensure that you are red carpet ready for your video’s debut.
+YouTube SEO, and video SEO in general, is different from the SEO tactics that you may be used to using on your website.

 YouTube SEO involves optimizing your channel, playlists, metadata descriptions, and the videos themselves.
 You can optimize your videos for search both within and outside of YouTube.

 A key component to YouTube SEO is taking advantage of the power of your video’s text in the form of transcripts, closed captions, and subtitles.
 Luckily, Google and YouTube share data seamlessly, so you do not have to wait for bots to index your video.

 Here are some steps you should be taking to make sure your video reaches the right audience, or even make it go viral.